Contributing to CURC Documentation#

 These guidelines are always evolving, please refer to them each time you add documentation.

-Ensure that formatting and styling look good in both light and dark mode, in addition to, widescreen and mobile views of the documentation.
+Readability: Ensure that formatting and styling are readable in both light and dark mode, in addition to, widescreen and mobile views of the documentation.

 Now, let’s say that we want to reference a particular heading on a page.
 To do this, we can append